Andrettin/Wyrmsun/readme.txt

 - Units' level is now once again displayed, but depends on experience obtained.
 - Dwarven axefighters can now be upgraded to dwarven steelclads if they have reached level 2.
 - Dwarven steelclads now have 3 armor instead of the 2 they had previously.
+- Units other than axefighters and the first version of Rugnur get an increase in HP when leveling up.

 -----------------------------------------------------------------------
 - 0.1.3